-As a future FYC instructor, my teaching philosophy aims to inform students about the complexities of writing and rhetoric while providing a groundwork for students to write within multiple genres and transfer knowledge from one genre to another while remaining mindful and transparent.
+As an English Composition instructor, my teaching philosophy aims to inform students about the complexities of writing and rhetoric while providing a groundwork for students to write within multiple genres and transfer knowledge from one genre to another while remaining mindful and transparent.
 As an educator in general, my goal is to spark a deeper understanding and appreciation of writing and rhetoric in students and to allow students the opportunity to understand themselves and the world around them better.
 I aim to broaden my own understanding of the field of writing studies through collaboration with students.
 As a result, I focus on the underlying reason why I and others write.
 The reasons behind why writers write, be it to express themselves, address a gap in existing literature with new knowledge, or to join an existing conversation within varying discourse communities, tends to ignite eagerness and passion in students.
 This technique also allows students to express themselves through writing and rhetoric as well as analyze and evaluate written texts and existing literature in order to gain a deeper understanding of context.

 Consequentially, I have had the honor and privilege of applying my teaching philosophy and collaborating with students in primary, secondary, and tertiary levels.
 For two years, I was a mentor to students in the Visual Arts and Media Industries course at Full Sail University.
 As a mentor, I supervised group projects focused on the entertainment industry.
 Students were compelled to create and establish companies centering on either film, television, graphic novels, video games, or marketing.
 Within their companies, students conducted industry-related research, compiled presentations on the production processes, and pitched project concepts to potential investors.
 I guided students on the various components of their research projects and aided in concept creation.
 I also composed a study guide to lead students through the research process, to compile their presentations, and to prepare them to pitch their projects to potential investors.